mechunderlyingbehavior/locomotion/README.md

 If `import extendedDTW` results in an `ImportError`, you will need to rebuild the package to make it compatible to your system.
 To do so, perform the following
 steps:
+1. First, `cd` into the `locomotion` directory.
+Note that this is the `locomotion` folder in the package, not the package itself.
-1. Delete (or move to another folder) the `extendedDTW.so` file in the `locomotion` directory.
+1. If there is an `extendedDTW.so` file in the directory, remove it.
-1. Move to the `extendedDTW` directory.
+1. Now, run `cd ../extendedDTW`
+1. If there exists an `extendedDTW.so` file, remove it.
-1. If a previous version of `extendedDTW.c` exists, remove it.
+1. If there exists an `extendedDTW.c` file, remove it.
 1. Run `setup.py` with the following command on terminal.
 ```
 python setup.py build_ext --inplace
 ```
+1. The terminal log might show some warnings, but if it runs successfully, there should be a `extendedDTW.cpython ... .so` file in your current directory.

-After these steps, you can now copy the `extendDTW.so` generated in the `extendedDTW` directory and paste it into the `locomotion` directory.
-If all goes well, you should be able to run `import extendDTW` in your Python shell now.
+1. Rename this `.so` file to `extendedDTW.so`, and move it into the `locomotion` directory.

+If all goes well, you should be able to run `import extendedDTW` in your Python shell now.

 #### Step 3: Check if the installation worked